-- A. The official scorer shall: - Prior to the start of the game, obtain from the manager or coach of each team the complete lineup, verified and signed by the team official in charge.
-The Captains/Alternate Captains of each team shall be duly noted on the official game report. - Submit the complete line-up of the competing teams to the Referee prior to the start of the game, and draw to the Referee's attention any circumstance which the official believes does not comply with the rules. - Enter into the official game report a correct record of the goals scored, who scored, and to whom credit is given for assists, if any. - Where a public address system is used, announce, or have announced, immediately following the

-- scoring of each goal, the name of the player who scored the goal, and the name of each player who received an assist. - Record the saves by each goalkeeper as reported to them by the goal judge.
-If there are no goal judges then it is the responsibility of the scorer to record and track saves. - Keep a correct record of all penalties assessed stating the names and numbers of the penalized players, the duration of each penalty, the infraction and the time the penalty was assessed. - Advise the Referee when the same player has received a second or third penalty or a second misconduct penalty in the same game. - At the completion of each game, sign the official game report and have the Referee and each team captain sign it.
-This official shall then forward the game report to the designated Inline Hockey Technical Commission member. - The team captain and/or the team coach must sign all score sheets after each game, along with the game Referees to verify the accuracy of the tally.
+- a) The Official Scorer shall: - Prior to the start of the game, obtain from the Manager or Coach of each team the complete line-up.
+The Captains/Alternate Captains of each team shall be duly noted on the official score sheet. - Submit the complete line-up of the competing teams to the Referee prior to the start of the game and draw to the Referee's attention any circumstance which the Official believes does not comply with the rules. - Enter into the official score sheet a correct record of the goals scored, who scored, and to whom credit is given for assists, if any. - Where a public address system is used, may announce, or have announced, immediately following the scoring of each goal, the name of the player who scored the goal, and the name of each player who received an assist. - Record the saves by each goalkeeper as reported to them by the goal judge.
+If there are no goal judges then it is the responsibility of the scorer to record and track saves. - Keep a correct record of all penalties assessed stating the names and numbers of the penalised players, the duration of each penalty, the infraction and the time the penalty was assessed. - Advise the Referee when the same player has received a second or third penalty or a second misconduct penalty in the same game. - At the completion of each game, sign the Official Score Sheet and have the Referee check over and sign it too.
+The Official Scorer shall then forward the score sheet to the designated IHNZ member.